wulliy/wasteof2-docs/oauth.md

-Logs into wasteof with Github.
+Logs into wasteof2 with Github.

-`GET /sessions/ouath/github/url`
+`GET /sessions/oauth/github/url`

-Logs into wasteof with Google.
-(This one took a bit to implement)
+Logs into wasteof2 with Google. (fun fact: this one was harder to implement)

-`GET /sessions/ouath/google/url`
+`GET /sessions/oauth/google/url`